bucs445fall2025/project-uchiha-clan/README.md

 Jack Sutera

 ## Getting Started
-<<One paragraph of project description goes here>>
+Cooky is a recipe-sharing site centered around a blog feature, where users can submit their favorite recipes, browse other
+users' recipes, and track dietary goals as an additional feature.
+Recipe posts can be liked, commented on, and added directly
+to your goals.
+Multiple goals can be created based on macro counts, and when you eat a posted recipe, you can add its macros
+directly to your goals from that recipe card.

 ### Roadmap
   <<
 A list of features, function or non-functional, you would like to add in the future if you had time, i.e. Phase 2 stuff
 - [ ] Add Changelog
-- [ ] Add back to top links
+- [ ] Add a "recipe builder" to easily calculate caloric/macro amounts
-- [ ] Add Additional Templates w/ Examples
+- [ ] Add User Accounts
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Add a preliminary database of recipes
   >>

 ## SRS